FabricMC/fabric-docs/develop/class-tweakers/access-widening.md

 ## Applying Changes {#applying-changes}

-To see your changes applied, you must refresh your Gradle project and [regenerate sources](../getting-started/generating-sources).
+To see your changes applied, you must [regenerate sources](../getting-started/generating-sources) then refresh your Gradle project.
+If you had the modified class file opened, you must reopen the same class file from the decompiled source to see the modification.
 The elements you targeted should have their access limits modified accordingly.
 If modifications do not appear, you can try [validating the file](../class-tweakers/index#validating-the-file) and checking if any errors appear.